ctwangwang/portfolio-tracker/README.md

 ### Optional: Without API Keys
 The app can work with limited functionality using free APIs:
-- Yahoo Finance (no key required) - for stock prices
+- Yahoo Finance (no key required) - for stock and metal prices
-- Binance Public API (no key required) - for crypto prices
+- CryptoCompare (no key required) - for cryptocurrency prices

 ## 📱 How to Use